 The Admissions Policy document contains key dates and an explanation of the oversubscription criteria.

 Step 2: Complete an on-line application form.
 This can be found on the Suffolk County Council website.
-See link below: You can also download the form and checklist.
-The Local Authority manage our admissions process for us.
-Your applications will need to be made by the recommended dates, and should be sent to Suffolk County Council Admissions.
+See link below: The Local Authority manage our admissions process for us.
+Your application will need to be made by the recommended date, and should be sent to Suffolk County Council Admissions.

 Step 3: Complete a Supplementary Information Form (SIF 2022/23) as below.
 Once complete, this form should be returned to school (not Suffolk County Council Admissions), along with a copy of your child's baptismal certificate.

 Section 2: Applying for school place during an academic year

 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
 An application should be made to the school by completing the in-year admissions application form and SIF and returning it to St Mary’s Catholic Primary School, Woodbridge Road, Ipswich, IP4 4ED.

 Where there are places available but more applications than places, the published oversubscription criteria, as set out in the admission arrangements for 2022/23, will be applied.
 See Admissions Policy 2022 /2023.
 Parents are advised to read the admission arrangements carefully before making their application.